Applying through Clearing

 Most universities give you a timeframe of 12–48 hours in which to formally accept a verbal or written offer in Clearing.
 So you should have a bit of time to contact other universities and consider your options before you accept.

-If we make you an offer by phone, online chat or direct message on Facebook or Twitter, we confirm it by email.
+If we make you an offer by phone or online chat, we confirm it by email.
 We'll give you 24 hours to accept it.

 We'll ask you to read through our Clearing terms and conditions before you accept an offer.